-NRZ Area

-The area under the curve for the NRZ waveform within the measurement region.
+NRZ Area The area under the curve for the NRZ waveform within the measurement region.
 Area measured above ground is positive; area measured below ground is negative.
 NRZ Area = waveform(t) dt, over the measurement region.
 If enabled, measurement gates constrain the measurement region to the area between the Start Gate (G1) and Stop Gate (G2).
 This measurement requires the use of a waveform database.
 When this measurement is turned on, it will automatically set the measurement system to use a waveform database if available (see page 250).

-- Perform a Dark Level (see page 171) compensation before taking this measurement if the source of the measured waveform is an optical channel. - Optimize the vertical resolution (see page 268) before taking this measurement.

-NRZ Cycle Area

-The area under the curve for the first NRZ bit time within the measurement region.
+For best results with this measurement: Perform a Dark Level (see page 172) compensation before taking this measurement if the source of the measured waveform is an optical channel.
+Optimize the vertical resolution (see page 268) before taking this measurement.
+NRZ Cycle Area The area under the curve for the first NRZ bit time within the measurement region.
 Area measured above ground is positive; area measured below ground is negative.
 NRZ Area = waveform(t) dt, over the first NRZ bit within the measurement region.
 This measurement requires the use of a waveform database.
 When this measurement is turned on, it will automatically set the measurement system to use a waveform database if available (see page 250).

-- Perform a Dark Level (see page 171) compensation before taking this measurement if the source of the measured waveform is an optical channel. - Optimize the vertical resolution (see page 268) before taking this measurement.
+For best results with this measurement: Perform a Dark Level (see page 172) compensation before taking this measurement if the source of the measured waveform is an optical channel.
+Optimize the vertical resolution (see page 268) before taking this measurement.